NEDERLANDS // ENGLISH

 Happy Valley’s 7th (and final) area is Happy Time.
 It’s themed to circus and it looks very happy indeed.

-This is the place to be if you’re searching for an S&S drop tower or a double carrousel.
+This is the place to be if you’re searching for an S&S drop tower or a double carousel.
 However, my main reason to pay a visit to Happy Time is…

 Unfortunately, it’s not.
 Fireball is actually the worst coaster I’ve ridden during this trip.
 The ride is even so unbelievably rough that I’m already having a headache after the first drop.
 And honestly, the next kilometre isn’t any better.
 Pure torture.

 Happy Valley may not be as amazing as Shanghai Disneyland, but I’m glad I spent my last day here.
-Despite slow operations and long queues during the afternoon, the park didn’t disappoint me.
+Despite slow operations and long queues during the afternoon, the park didn’t disappoint.
 I expected it to be Crappy Valley, but that was definitely not the case.
-The overall atmosphere is nice, theming is surprisingly decent and the park offers a few world-class rollercoasters: a B&M Dive Machine, a Mega-Lite and one of the world’s most perfect family coasters.
+The overall atmosphere is nice, theming is surprisingly decent and the park offers a few world-class roller coasters: a B&M Dive Machine, a Mega-Lite and one of the world’s most perfect family coasters.
 My next trip to Shanghai will definitely include a day trip to Happy Valley.
 The park is worth it!